 You’ll find many of your regular indoor classes will be moving outside, including spinning, yoga or pilates.
 This means if you are looking to go to a less intense class, these options will be available for you, and you won't have to wait for the next stage of lockdown restrictions to lift.

 Whatever the Weather

 Only the very worst weather will drive a bootcamp class inside!
 Remember to dress for the weather (layers which you can add or remove are a good idea) and to take water with you.
 Early morning bootcamps might mean thin gloves and a hat, at least until you've warmed up.
-And it's a good idea to have an extra layer to put on after class.
-The instructor will usually provide a safe place for layers of clothing that you might remove after the warm up, as well as your keys and phone.
+It's also a good idea to have an extra layer to put on after class.
+The instructor will usually provide a safe place for layers of clothing that you might remove after the warm-up, as well as your keys and phone.

 So don't be afraid of bootcamps.
 They're fun, sociable, and a great way to keep fit.